-• Do you agree with the proposed role and responsibilities of local systems for workforce development as set out in the consultation?
+Do you agree with the proposed role and responsibilities of local systems for workforce development as set out in the consultation?

 As per comments in the introduction, we agree that there is scope for ICSs to have more control over how they recruit locally and make decisions around workforce, including autonomy over how they choose to spend their allocated funds.
-However this needs to be supported by national-level leadership through an agreed framework to ensure a co-ordinated approach to workforce planning, as currently there is a considerable amount of regional variation in the recruitment of consultants which needs to be first addressed at a national level.
+However this needs to be supported by national-level leadership through an agreed framework to ensure a coordinated approach to workforce planning, as currently there is a considerable amount of regional variation in the recruitment of consultants which needs to be first addressed at a national level.

-Our 2018 recruitment survey of our National Clinical Director Network ^{vi} shows an average 7% gap in consultant numbers across the UK (up from 4.4% in 2015).
+Our 2018 recruitment survey of our National Clinical Director Network vi shows an average 7% gap in consultant numbers across the UK (up from 4.4% in 2015).
 However, behind that figure there was significant regional variation.
 East Midlands had a 4.6% gap, whereas the South West had an 8.5% gap and the East of England had an 11.6% gap.
 There are also significant variations for individual specialties.
 Kent and the East Midlands have experience considerable difficulty in recruiting intensivists whereas the Thames Valley doesn't seem to have this problem.
 Similarly there's variation with SAS doctor recruitment.
-In Scotland the SAS gap exceeds 23%.
+In Scotland the SAS gap is just 8%, but in the North West, South West, East Midlands and East of England the SAS gap exceeds 23%.